nextgis/docs_ngweb/source/sysadmin_updates.rst

 * Synchronization of translations with POEditor.
 * Yandex Maps-based address search on the webmap.

+**1.7.3 released on 8 Oct 2021**

+* Fix vector layer loading with error feature skip.
+* Fix exception handling of tile cache writing.

+**1.7.2 released on 1 Oct 2021**

+* Use SameSite=None for the session cookie to support iframe authentication.

+**1.7.1 released on 25 Aug 2021**

+* Fix MapServer Python 3 compability issue.
+* Fix critical Webpack compability error.

 **1.7.0 released on 11 Aug 2021**

 * Simple tool for previewing resources on the map.